Journal

 The most common failure mode.
 Many free period trackers fund themselves the same way most free apps do — by including SDKs from ad networks (Meta, Google, AppLovin, AppsFlyer, Branch) that observe what users do inside the app and send those signals to advertisers.

-The most-cited case: Flo, which the FTC fined in 2021 for sharing users' menstrual and pregnancy data with Facebook, Google, and AppsFlyer despite promising in its privacy policy that it wouldn't.
-Flo has since changed its practices, but the consent decree from that case is a public record of how the industry was operating until very recently.
+The most-cited case: Flo, which in 2021 settled FTC allegations that it shared users' menstrual and pregnancy data with third parties — named in the FTC's complaint as Facebook, Google, and AppsFlyer — despite promising in its privacy policy that it wouldn't.
+The settlement carried no fine and no admission of wrongdoing; Flo says it has since changed its practices.
+The FTC's public consent order is a record of the concerns regulators raised about how the industry was operating.

 How to tell: Open the app's privacy policy and search for the words "third-party," "partners," "ad networks," "analytics providers," "marketing partners," and "service providers."
 Anything beyond Apple-platform services (App Store, TestFlight) means data is leaving the device.